WojciechMatuszewski/programming-notes/ai/scrimba-ai-engineer.md

   ```

   - **The main drawback of the "few shot" approach is the cost factor**.
 Since you have to provide more tokens, the API call is more expensive. **The computation time will also be higher** since the system has to parse more tokens.

+- The AI security is a huge topic.
+For now consider the following.

+  - _"Know your customer"_ – you might want to authenticate the user before allowing them to use the AI capabilities.

+  - Consider using the OpenAI _moderation_ API to flag input/outputs.

+    - If the input or the output is flagged, you can intervene and stop the user.

+  - Stress test your application.
+Try to engineer malicious prompt and so on.

+## Open-source AI Models

+- The _HuggingFace_ website is THE place to go for open-source models.

+  - They also have a nice TypeScript SDK.

+- Historically, models and data-sets used to train those models were shared publicly.

+  - This changed with ChatGPT.

+- Nowadays, there are various closed-source and open-source models.

+  - What open-source community lacks in funding, it makes up the difference with sheer amount of contributors.

+- **_Inference_ refers to the process of getting predictions or decisions from a pre-trained model**.

+  - Think feeding new data to pre-trained model and looking at the results.

+- I'm very surprised that one can use the HuggingFace API for free.

+  - And they also host various models for you, though not all.
+That is understandable.

+    - There is a small print on the model page if the inference API is turned on/off for a given model.

+- TIL **that you can create URLs from `Blob` via `URL.createObjectURL(blob)`**.

+  - This is quite useful if you want to "load" some resource and then update DOM element with `src` pointing to that URL.

+    - In my case, it was the "speech Blob" returned from the API that I had to turn into URL and provide to the `audio` element.

+- **You can download the models locally, to the browser and use the via the `pipeline`**.

+  - This is quite amazing.